markgordon22/MAKE-YOUR-MARK/README.md

 ### fonts

 I decided to use the [epilogue](https://fonts.google.com/specimen/Epilogue?query=epilogue) font due to personal liking and found it as nice attractive text for the user to read with.
-I incorporated this font from [googlefonts](https://fonts.google.com/).
+I got this font from [googlefonts](https://fonts.google.com/).
-Sans-serif was used as the back up font in case epilogue did nit work.
+Sans-serif was used as the back up font in case epilogue did not work.

 ### Icons

 Icons for this website were delivered by [fontawesome](https://fontawesome.com/icons?d=gallery).
-Icons were used as a styling purpose for elements such as the brand name in the navbar and for the footer beside the email and phone contact details.
+Icons were used as a styling purpose for elements like the brand name in the navbar and for the footer beside the email and phone contact details.

 ### Colors

 Before deciding on what color scheme to adopt I did some research on the benefits of using certain color schemes.
-According to [shutterstock](https://www.shutterstock.com/blog/black-background-design-for-websites) "While pairing #000000 with crisp white can create a high-impact scheme".
+According to [shutterstock](https://www.shutterstock.com/blog/black-background-design-for-websites) mentioned
+>While pairing #000000 with crisp white can create a high-impact scheme.

 I used this for my containers and container text.
 I used coolors to get portray my color scheme.

 * Body element was given a light grey hex value: #a9a9a9;